lucasbrigida/carriots-js/README.md

 [Visit DEMO](http://rawgit.com/lucasbrigida/carriots-js/master/test/index.html)

+The coffee animation in DEMO is a fork this [codepen](http://codepen.io/knard/pen/Cyrwv)

 Description
 =========
 CarriotsJS is a library for javascript to be used in the integration of hardware and software through the internet platform of the things Carriots